Game of musical chairs follows Pennsylvania's special election

 "It's a much more competitive map," said Eric McGhee, a political scientist at the Public Policy Institute of California who helped craft an analysis of the new districts by PlanScore.org.

-Saccone, a conservative four-term state representative from Elizabeth Township, lives in the newly drawn 18th District that will skew Democrat because it includes the strongly Democratic city of Pittsburgh.
+Saccone, a conservative four-term state representative from Elizabeth Township, lives in the newly drawn 18th District that will lean Democratic because it includes the strongly Democratic city of Pittsburgh.

 But Saccone has already said he intends to run in the new 14th District, which will include much of the current 18th and strongly Republican communities to the west of it.